indianajone/strcaser/README.md

 # String Caser

 "STRING CASER", It gives functionality to convert string into various cases.
-Also provides some utility function like random a string.

 ## Installation